rc-pl/home-assistant-installation-on-debian-14/README.md

 ### Install Debian on the server machine

-Connect your server with RJ45 cable to the router.
+Connect your server with RJ45 cable to the LAN router.

 Put Debian installer USB disk in USB port.